Looking for the best blondie recipe? I tested 9 recipes in search of the best chewy texture and brown sugar flavor!

 The search for the best blondie recipe first stalled a few years ago when all the recipes on the first few pages of Google looked very similar.
 What ARE blondies, you ask?
-You can think of them as the cocoa-less cousin of brownies.
+You can think of them as the cocoa-less cousin of brownies (which, I also have a best brownie bake off).
 Blondies characteristically include melted butter for chewiness (vs. creamed butter used in most traditional American cookies), which is the principal feature that sets them apart from say, a cookie cake.
 More on what exactly a blondie is below!

 Anyway, after many requests for a blondie bake off, I finally committed to some deeper research.
 And after many unique recommendations from you on Instagram, I’m delighted to share 9 distinctive blondie recipes and how 25 tasters rated them!
 Let’s dive in.

 - All blondies were baked in a glass or metal 9×13 pan lined with parchment paper (if the recipe specified an 8×8 or 9×9 pan, I doubled the recipe)

 - Tasters tasted the blondies the same day they were baked